Book 04: The Long Hitch Home, “a book with a map”

 The Long Hitch Home, Jamie Maslin

-I got this book recommendation from a dear friend that lives in Melbourne, Australia, and has met Jamie in person while visiting Tasmania.
-From what she told me, and from what I saw from other commentaries in the page for his book on Goodreads, he seems to be an awfully friendly and open chap, and a usual presence at the Salamanca Market in Hobart.
-You also get the impression by reading the book that you would enjoy chatting with him over a few beers.
+I got this book recommendation from a dear friend who lives in Melbourne, Australia.
+She met Jamie in person while visiting Tasmania.
+He is a usual presence at the Salamanca Market in Hobart.
+From what she told me, he seems to be an awfully friendly and open chap.
+The commentaries in the page for his book on Goodreads, confirm that also.
+You get the impression by reading the book that you would enjoy chatting with him over a few beers.

 Sailing 630 miles from Hobart to Sydney.